9th Global Conference

 This inter-disciplinary and multi-disciplinary project aims to explore what it is to be human and the nature of human community in cyberculture, cyberspace and science fiction.
 In particular, the project will explore the possibilities offered by these contexts for creative thinking about persons and the challenges posed to the nature and future of national, international, and global communities.

-Presentations, papers, performances, and workshops are invited on issues related to any of the following themes;
+Proposals, presentations, papers, and workshops are invited on issues related to any of the following themes;

 - the relationship between cyberculture, cyberspace, science fiction

-- cyberculture, cyberpunk and the near future: utopias vs. dystopias
+- cyberculture and the near future: utopias vs. dystopias

-- technologies of the future today: equality and access
+- technologies of the future today: access and divide

-- humans and cyborgs; the synergy of humans and technology; changing views of the body
+- humans and cyborgs; the synergy of humans and technology; technological singularity; changing views of the body

 - human and post-human concepts in digital arts and cinema